 ROI = (Gains – Investment cost) / Investment Cost

 The HIGH ROI result is a point in favor of undertaking the action.

-Net Present Value for the Incremental Cash FlowNet present value (NPV) for the Proposal incremental cash flow is calculated as follows:
+Net Present Value for Incremental Cash FlowThe analyst finds Net Present Value (NPV) for the Proposal incremental cash flow as follows:

 NPV = ∑ FVj / (1+ i )n for j= 0 to n

 Discount rate i = 8.0% ( or 0.08) for this example